-Looking for kiwifruit plants for sale?
-Our KVH core standard nursery specialises in the production and supply of high quality grafted plants for orchards.
+Looking to buy kiwifruit plants or vines?
+Click here to order kiwifruit plants and vines.
+Our KVH accredited nurseries specialise in the production and supply of high quality grafted plants for orchards.
 We have all major varieties of kiwifruit plants available for customers in New Zealand.

 Quality plants that are healthy and strong will provide the best results, every time.
 That’s why at Southern Cross Horticulture we’ve spent decades fine-tuning our nursery operations to produce high quality grafted kiwifruit plants for our own kiwifruit orchard developments as well as for other orchards.